furrtek/SiliconRE/SNK/NEO-PCM2/README.md

  * Function: ADPCM ROM mux and decryption
  * Used in: NeoGeo cartridges

-Package markings of specimen used: SNK NEO-PCM2 ©SNK 1999 0151 Z92
+Package markings of specimen used: SNK NEO-PCM2 Â©SNK 1999 0151 Z92

 It is suspected that SNK 1999 and Playmore 2002 NEO-PCM2 chips are internally different due to the absence in the SNK version of any data XOR required by some later games.
 This additionnal layer may be selected with JU1 or JU2.